Hominy Hills

-The Hominy Hills are a range of low, gravel-capped hills and upland areas located along the boundary of Colts Neck, Howell and Wall Townships, in Monmouth County, New Jersey, and extending east into the Borough of Tinton Falls, formerly part of Shrewsbury Township.
+The Hominy Hills are a range of low, gravel-capped hills and upland areas located along the boundary of Colts Neck, Howell and Wall Townships, in Monmouth County, New Jersey, and extending east into the Borough of Tinton Falls (formerly part of Shrewsbury Township), and extending west to the eastern sections of Freehold and Marlboro Townships.
 The hills attain heights of over 300 ft in elevation, attaining a maximum elevation of 307 ft at Throckmorton Hill, which is the highest point in Howell Township.

 Geography

-The Hominy Hills extend from west to east, between Freehold and Asbury Park, for a distance of approximately four miles.
+The Hominy Hills extend from west to east, between Freehold Borough and Asbury Park, for a distance of approximately four miles.
 The greater portion of the range lies within Naval Weapons Station Earle.
 It forms the divide between the Swimming River to the north, and the Manasquan and Shark Rivers to the south.

 Following is a list describing the notable summits of the Hominy Hills from west to east; all are entirely within Naval Weapons Station Earle.